 The PEB then reviews the case and officially determines which of the service-connected conditions make the service member Unfit for Duty and thus qualify for Military Disability.
 A Military Disability Rating is then assigned by the VA to each condition.
 These ratings determine the exact amount of Military Disability Benefits the service member will receive from the DoD.

-If the service member does not agree with the PEB’s decision, he can try to increase his Military Disability from the DoD by submitting appeals.
+If the service member does not agree with the PEB’s decision, they can try to increase their Military Disability from the DoD by submitting appeals.

 The VA’s Military Disability

-The VA Disability Process for Military Disability begins with the veteran undergoing Compensation and Pension Exams (C&P Exams).
+The VA Disability Process begins with the veteran undergoing Compensation and Pension Exams (C&P Exams).
 The VA will then assign a VA Disability Rating to every condition that qualifies.
 Again, to qualify for Military Disability from the VA, a condition must be service-connected.

 The ratings are then used to determine the exact amount of Military Disability the veteran will receive from the VA.
 Our VA Disability Chart contains all the current monetary rates for the VA’s Military Disability.